Breadcrumbs

 --bs-enable-important-utilities

-Activates the use of !important in Bootstrap Utilities.
+Enables the use of !important in Bootstrap utilities.

 --bs-enable-deprecation-messages

-Activates warning messages for outdated functions in Bootstrap.
+Enables warning messages for deprecated features in Bootstrap.

-If you would like to adjust the font in the preview, you can do this very easily under Font:
+To customize the font in the preview, you can easily do so under the Font section:

 image-20241028-142630.png

-The first field with font-family-sans-serif is intended for sans serif fonts, such as Arial, Helvetica or Comic Sans.
-The second field with font-family-monospace is intended for monospaced (non-proportional) fonts.
+The first field with font-family-sans-serif is intended for sans-serif fonts, such as Arial, Helvetica, or Comic Sans.
+The second field with font-family-monospace is designated for monospaced (non-proportional) fonts.
 This means that each character has the same width.
-Examples of such fonts are Courier or Consolas.
+Examples of such fonts include Courier or Consolas.

 Example: Comic Sans

-If you would like to use the Comic Sans font, enter font-family-sans-serif folgendes ein:
+If you wish to use the Comic Sans font, enter for font-family-sans-serif the following:

 "Comic Sans MS", "Comic Sans"

-To ensure that edoobox actually uses this new font, you can now insert this CSS code into the Page Footer template in a code widget in the Design Manager and adjust the value behind family to your font name:
+For edoobox to actually use this new font, you can now insert this CSS code into a Code Widget within the Page Footer template in the Design Manager and adjust the value after family to your font name:

 Snag_1bbd352.png